 As you will make your way to the village, you will pass by tens of rental shops.
 Because this is a very popular area for tourists, the prices are a bit high.
 I recommend booking your hanbok online.
-It’s simple and affordable, and you can walk directly the the store in Bukchon Hanok Village to pick your hanbok up.
+It’s simple and affordable, and you can walk directly to the store in Bukchon Hanok Village to pick your hanbok up.

 N Seoul Tower